Platinum-Saber/Infinite-Stack/System Features.md

 **REQ-7**: The system shall implement security measures such as encryption, multi-factor authentication, and fraud detection to protect transaction integrity and customer data.

-REQ-8: The system shall handle transaction failures gracefully, providing clear error messages and rollback mechanisms to maintain data consistency.
+**REQ-8**: The system shall handle transaction failures gracefully, providing clear error messages and rollback mechanisms to maintain data consistency.

-REQ-9: The system shall be able to generate transaction reports for internal auditing and customer statements, accessible by authorized personnel.
+**REQ-9**: The system shall be able to generate transaction reports for internal auditing and customer statements, accessible by authorized personnel.

-REQ-10: The system shall ensure compliance with all relevant banking regulations and guidelines, particularly regarding transaction limits, fees, and reporting requirements.
+**REQ-10**: The system shall ensure compliance with all relevant banking regulations and guidelines, particularly regarding transaction limits, fees, and reporting requirements.

-**5.**    **Branch Management**
+## 4.5 Branch Management

-4.5.1 Description and Priority
+### 4.5.1 Description and Priority

-Description: The Branch Management feature enables the management of all bank branches, including the head office.
+**Description**: The Branch Management feature enables the management of all bank branches, including the head office.
 It handles branch-specific data, employee assignments, and roles, including branch managers and their permissions.
-This feature also manages the network connections between branches and the head office, ensuring secure communication and data flow.

-Priority: High
+**Priority**: *High*

-Benefit: 8 - Centralized management of branches increases efficiency and ensures that operations are consistent across all locations.
+**Benefit**: 8 - Centralized management of branches increases efficiency and ensures that operations are consistent across all locations.

-Penalty: 7 - Poor branch management can lead to operational inefficiencies, communication breakdowns, and security risks.
+**Penalty**: 7 - Poor branch management can lead to operational inefficiencies, communication breakdowns, and security risks.

-Cost: 6 - Involves setting up secure and reliable infrastructure for branch communication and management.
+**Cost**: 6 - Involves setting up secure and reliable infrastructure for branch communication and management.

-Risk: 7 - Medium risk due to the importance of consistent management across all branches, though mitigated by existing infrastructure.
+**Risk**: 7 - Medium risk due to the importance of consistent management across all branches, though mitigated by existing infrastructure.

-4.5.2 Stimulus/Response Sequences
+### 4.5.2 Stimulus/Response Sequences

-Stimulus: An administrator creates a new branch in the system.
+**Stimulus**: An administrator creates a new branch in the system.

-Response: The system registers the new branch, assigns it a unique branch ID, and prompts the administrator to enter details such as branch manager, location, and employee assignments.
+- **Response**: The system registers the new branch, assigns it a unique branch ID, and prompts the administrator to enter details such as branch manager, location, and employee assignments.

-Stimulus: A branch manager logs into the system to manage their branch's operations.
+**Stimulus**: A branch manager logs into the system to manage their branch's operations.

-Response: The system authenticates the manager, grants access to branch-specific data, and allows the manager to view reports, manage employees, and oversee transactions.
+- **Response**: The system authenticates the manager, grants access to branch-specific data, and allows the manager to view reports, manage employees, and oversee transactions.

-Stimulus: A branch needs to connect to the head office for data synchronization.
+**Stimulus**: A branch needs to connect to the head office for data synchronization.

-Response: The system establishes a secure connection through the leased line network, synchronizes the necessary data, and confirms the successful completion of the process.
+- **Response**: The system establishes a secure connection through the leased line network, synchronizes the necessary data, and confirms the successful completion of the process.

-Stimulus: An employee is transferred from one branch to another.
+**Stimulus**: An employee is transferred from one branch to another.

-Response: The system updates the employee's record, reassigns them to the new branch, and adjusts access permissions accordingly.
+- **Response**: The system updates the employee's record, reassigns them to the new branch, and adjusts access permissions accordingly.

-4.5.3 Functional Requirements
+### 4.5.3 Functional Requirements

-REQ-1: The system shall allow administrators to create, update, and delete branch records, including assigning branch managers and specifying branch locations.
+**REQ-1**: The system shall allow administrators to create, update, and delete branch records, including assigning branch managers and specifying branch locations.

-REQ-2: The system shall ensure that each branch is assigned a unique branch ID, which is used in all transactions and reports to identify the branch.
+**REQ-2**: The system shall ensure that each branch is assigned a unique branch ID, which is used in all transactions and reports to identify the branch.

-REQ-3: The system shall provide branch managers with access to branch-specific data and management tools, including employee management and transaction oversight.
+**REQ-3**: The system shall provide branch managers with access to branch-specific data and management tools, including employee management and transaction oversight.

-REQ-4: The system shall support secure, encrypted communication between branches and the head office, ensuring data integrity and confidentiality during synchronization.
+**REQ-4**: The system shall support secure, encrypted communication between branches and the head office, ensuring data integrity and confidentiality during synchronization.

-REQ-5: The system shall allow the transfer of employees between branches, automatically updating their records and access permissions in the system.
+**REQ-5**: The system shall allow the transfer of employees between branches, automatically updating their records and access permissions in the system.

-REQ-6: The system shall log all changes made to branch management settings, including the creation, update, or deletion of branch records, and make these logs accessible for auditing purposes.
+**REQ-6**: The system shall log all changes made to branch management settings, including the creation, update, or deletion of branch records, and make these logs accessible for auditing purposes.

-REQ-7: The system shall allow branch managers to generate and view branch-specific reports, such as transaction summaries and loan installment statuses, to assist in branch operations.
+**REQ-7**: The system shall allow branch managers to generate and view branch-specific reports, such as transaction summaries and loan installment statuses, to assist in branch operations.

-REQ-8: The system shall include mechanisms for detecting and resolving any connectivity issues between branches and the head office, ensuring minimal downtime for branch operations.

-REQ-9: The system shall ensure compliance with all banking regulations related to branch operations, including reporting and data security standards.
+**REQ-8**: The system shall ensure compliance with all banking regulations related to branch operations, including reporting and data security standards.

-**6.**    **Reporting and Analytics**
+## 4.6 Reporting and Analytics

-4.6.1 Description and Priority
+### 4.6.1 Description and Priority

-Description: The Reporting and Analytics feature provides tools for generating and viewing various reports related to branch operations and loan statuses.
+**Description**: The Reporting and Analytics feature provides tools for generating and viewing various reports related to branch operations and loan statuses.
 It includes branch-specific transaction summaries and overdue loan installment reports.
 Only authorized users, specifically branch managers, can access these reports.
 This feature aids in operational oversight and decision-making by presenting key metrics and insights.

-Priority: High
+**Priority**: *High*

-Benefit: 9 - Essential for monitoring branch performance, ensuring compliance, and making informed management decisions.
+**Benefit**: 9 - Essential for monitoring branch performance, ensuring compliance, and making informed management decisions.

-Penalty: 8 - Lack of reporting can lead to missed insights, inefficiencies, and compliance issues.
+**Penalty**: 8 - Lack of reporting can lead to missed insights, inefficiencies, and compliance issues.

-Cost: 5 - Involves database design for report generation and implementation of access controls.
+**Cost**: 5 - Involves database design for report generation and implementation of access controls.

-Risk: 6 - Medium risk due to the need for accurate data representation and secure access to sensitive information.
+**Risk**: 6 - Medium risk due to the need for accurate data representation and secure access to sensitive information.

-4.6.2 Stimulus/Response Sequences
+### 4.6.2 Stimulus/Response Sequences

-Stimulus: A branch manager requests a branch-wise total transaction report.
+**Stimulus**: A branch manager requests a branch-wise total transaction report.

-Response: The system generates the report based on transaction data from the branch and presents it in a readable format (e.g., PDF, Excel).
+**Response**: The system generates the report based on transaction data from the branch and presents it in a readable format (e.g., PDF, Excel).

 Stimulus: A branch manager requests a branch-wise late loan installment report.